singh1114/best/_posts/2020-02-09-how-to-evaluate-your-machine-learning-model-like-a-pro-metrics.md

 I read a great explanation of [confusion matrix on towards data science blog](https://towardsdatascience.com/understanding-confusion-matrix-a9ad42dcfd62).

+## Evaluating for regression problems

+Regression problems are a little different from the categorization problems as the output is just not a single value.
+Here you can actually see how off your predicted value was from the real value.

+Here are the three ways in which regression models are evaluated.

+## Mean Absolute error

+## Mean Square error

+## Root mean square error

+## What is considered as a good metric value for your model?

 Hope you liked the post, do leave your thoughts on what you use to evaluate your model and what do you think is a good metric value for your model.